Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Introduction

+Our problem is also closely related to theories of statistical decision-making \citep{Wald1949,Manski2000,Manski2002,Manski2004}, limits of experiments \citep{LeCam1972,Vaart1998}, and semiparametric theory \citep{hahn1998role}, not only to BAI.
+Among them, semiparametric theory plays an essential role because it allows us to characterize the lower bounds with the semiparametric analogue of the Fisher information \citep{Vaart1998}.
+A more detailed survey is presented in Appendix~\ref{appdx:related}.

-In summary, our contributions include: (i) a lower bound for the worst-case expected simple regret; (ii) an analytical solution for the target allocation ratio, characterized by the variances of outcomes; (iii) an asymptotic minimax optimality of the RS-AIPW strategy.
-These findings contribute to a variety of subjects, including statistical decision theory and causal inference, in addition to BAI.
+In summary, our contributions include: (i) a lower bound for the worst-case expected simple regret; (ii) an analytical solution for the target allocation ratio, characterized by the variances of outcomes; (iii) the TS-HIR strategy; (iv) an asymptotic minimax optimality of the TS-HIR strategy; These findings contribute to a variety of subjects, including statistical decision theory and causal inference, in addition to BAI.

-\paragraph{Organization.} This paper is structured as follows.
-In Section~\ref{sec:problem_setting}, we formulate our problem.
+\textbf{Organization.} In Section~\ref{sec:problem_setting}, we formulate our problem.
 In Section~\ref{sec:minimax_lower}, we establish lower bounds for the worst-case expected simple regret and a target allocation ratio.
-In Section~\ref{sec:track_aipw}, we recap the RS-AIPW strategy.
+In Section~\ref{sec:ts_hir}, we introduce the TS-HIR strategy.
 Then, in Section~\ref{sec:asymp_opt}, we demonstrate upper bounds of the strategy and its asymptotic minimax optimality.
 Finally, we discuss related literature in Section~\ref{sec:related}.